 - Make ahead: it keeps well for a few days in the fridge, so you can plan ahead when making it.
 Simply reheat it when ready to serve.

 - Serving it: you can serve it as a baked ricotta dip on its own, as part of a charcuterie board, or add some flour and make a crustless ricotta quiche.

 I give you two options, as a dip or as a crustless pie.
 Both are fantastic.

 - Ricotta: use full fat for a richer result.
 That said, you can use low-fat ricotta, especially from a good source.

-- Cream: heavy cream, whipping cream, or double cream, they all work.
+- Cream: heavy, whipping, or double cream; they all work.
 A small amount is used for a smoother texture.

-- Cheese: I use parmesan and sometimes mix it with another semi-hard cheese like fontina.
-You want it to have saltiness and sharp flavor.
+- Cheese: I use parmesan and sometimes mix it with another semi-hard cheese, like fontina.
+You want it to have saltiness and a sharp flavor.